penguinGuy47/stock-autobuy/README.md

-A program that will automatically purchase stocks in a streamlined fashion after getting input from the user.
+A program that will automatically buy/sell stocks in a streamlined fashion after getting input from the user.

 Currently supported brokers:
 - Chase